Cobblemon-Online/OfflineEncryptor/README.md

 ### Client Requirements

-* **Requires Minecraft client 1.20.5 or newer**: Mojang changed the handshake and encryption flow in 1.20.5; older clients cannot complete the encryption sequence.
+* **Minecraft client 1.20.5 or newer**: Mojang changed the handshake and encryption flow in 1.20.5; older clients cannot complete the encryption sequence.
 This plugin **will not** send encrypted request packet to players with older versions.

 ### ViaVersion Compatibility